What? Dancing in boots? Whoever heard of dancing in boots?

 Evenin’ Star Dance Boots are more flexible and comfortable than regular cowboy boots.
 The Pro model is made of Lycra and is so flexible it can be rolled into a ball, and is the preferred model for 80% of people who dance in competition.

-Tecovas boots are designed to be more comfortable than regular cowboy boots.
+Tecovas boots are also designed to be more comfortable than regular cowboy boots.
 They have a leather sole instead of rubber, which allows for ease of turns and movement on the dance floor.

 I asked Ellery, a Customer Experience Associate at Tecovas Fine Bootmaker, what he considers to be the best dance boot.
 He kindly granted me permission to quote his response for my readers.